pgdr/talks/PITCHME.md

 We will talk about two advanced

-but simple features of Python that make coding more fun
+simple Python features making coding more fun

 (and more safe and more sane and everything).